 A Form C must be filed with the SEC for you to collect the money you raise.
 You’ll need to disclose up to two years of GAAP financials5, along with other items, like number of employees, officers & directors, stakeholders with more than 20% voting power, past fundraising rounds, use of funds, all material risks.
 We can guide you through this in one phone call and then generate a Form C for you.

 There are other limitations that are not necessarily major weaknesses but are good to be aware of.
 They include:

-No Offline Crowdfunding.
+No offline crowdfunding.
 By law, all Regulation Crowdfunding investments must be made through a funding portal like Wefunder or a broker/dealer.
-So you can’t collect checks in person — instead, you must direct potential investors to your Wefunder profile.
-However, you are allowed to accept funding in person from accredited investors investing in a concurrent Regulation D fundraise.
+So you can’t collect checks in person — instead, you must direct potential investors to your Wefunder pitch.
+However, you are allowed to accept funding in person from accredited investors investing in a concurrent Reg D fundraise.6

-An Annual Report.
-In a year, you are supposed to file an annual report 8 updating your investors.
-If you neglect to do so, you will be unable to fundraise with Regulation Crowdfunding again until you file the annual report (however, you may still raise funds from accredited investors with Regulation D).
+Annual Reports.
+A year after your round closes, you're expected to file an annual report updating your investors.
+If you neglect to do so, you will be unable to fundraise with Reg CF again until you file the annual report (however, you may still raise funds from accredited investors with Reg D).9

 Footnotes for your lawyer:

 If you've already received money from an angel investor or venture capital firm, you likely have already done a Reg D fundraise.